apollographql/apollo-ios/ROADMAP.md

 - Support for Relay-style (cursor-based), offset-based, and arbitrary pagination patterns
 - `@connection` directive support
 - This feature will be considered experimental, meaning that the public API could change in backwards-incompatible ways until it is declared stable in a future release
+- This package will be versioned independently from Apollo iOS, beginning with `0.1.0`

 ### [`@defer` support](https://github.com/apollographql/apollo-ios/issues/2395)